Volodymyr Burdyak/Adobe

 EU policymaking, including any future Sustainable Food Systems Framework Law, should actively promote the transition to a more plant-based diet and a decrease in the production and consumption of animal products, as well as introducing measures to reduce the number of farmed animals in production and their stocking densities, to mitigate the environmental and climate impacts of intensive animal agriculture.

-You can find detailed information about our priorities for the next term of the European Parliament in
+• Read our Manifesto for detailed information about our priorities for the next term of the European Parliament.

 Sign up to receive news and action alerts about helping animals